Chakradharbandaru/Annadatha/README.md

-# Annpatra
+# Annadatha

-  Ann Patra's designed to help to eliminate the middleman .
+  Anna Datha is designed to help to eliminate the middleman .

   And transform it into a platform serving larger and less fortunate members of our society gratuitously..